wada314/puroro/puroro/src/design_doc.md

 `BT::ChildBumpTypes<'bump>` so hitting this issue.
 The issue is marked has high-priority so it might be fixed soon.

-LIST UP MORE PLACES THAT WE NEED TO INTRODUCE `unsafe` IN THIS PATTERN
+FIND OUT AND LIST UP MORE PLACES THAT WE NEED TO INTRODUCE `unsafe` IN THIS PATTERN

 ## Nth attempt: Create new `OwnedPerson<T>` struct that owns both `Bump` and `Person`